mummadiroshanreddy/AI-Final-Project/README.md

 # Objectives

-a.Make agents for both adversarial search and reinforcement learning in order to play the game Tic Tac Toe.
+a.
+Make agents for both adversarial search and reinforcement learning in order to play the game Tic Tac Toe.

-b.Utilizing the Min-Max Algorithm, Q-learning, and Alpha-Beta Pruning methods, create three unique AI agents.
+b.
+Utilizing the Min-Max Algorithm, Q-learning, and Alpha-Beta Pruning methods, create three unique AI agents.

-c.Play several games of Tic Tac Toe with these agents to test the performance of each algorithm.
+c.
+Play several games of Tic Tac Toe with these agents to test the performance of each algorithm.

-d.In the game, players receive points for placing three consecutive symbols in a row, column, or diagonal.
+d.
+In the game, players receive points for placing three consecutive symbols in a row, column, or diagonal.

-e.Determine pertinent measures to assess the three algorithms' respective performance.
+e.
+Determine pertinent measures to assess the three algorithms' respective performance.
 Determine which method—adversarial searching or reinforcement learning—is more successful.

 # Approaches